crystal-lang/crystal-website/_posts/success_stories/2024-05-20-lavinmq-understanding-code.md

 The latter is the main point of this post.
 In fact, the documentation of the standard library points to the code, making the performance implications of calling a certain method explicit.
 For example, look at the [documentation for `Digest.file`](https://crystal-lang.org/api/1.12.1/Digest.html#file%28file_name%3APath%7CString%29%3Aself-instance-method).
 Clicking on [*View source*](https://github.com/crystal-lang/crystal/blob/4cea10199/src/digest/digest.cr#L214) we land in the method’s code.

 The importance of being able to read, understand, and even contribute to the language and its stdlib is exemplified in [one](https://github.com/crystal-lang/crystal/pull/13780) of the [several PRs](https://github.com/crystal-lang/crystal/pulls?q=is%3Apr+author%3Acarlhoerberg+) that 84codes contributed to Crystal.
 Details are not important, but if you’re curious, they noted that in the aforementioned `Digest` class’s method there was a duplication of buffering.
-The following extract shows the main part of the contribution: you can find in green the added line and comment explaining why it makes sense to remove the buffering in the `io` object.
+The following extract shows the main part of the contribution; the diff with the added line and comment explaining why it makes sense to remove the buffering in the `io` object.

 ```diff
 diff --git a/src/digest/digest.cr b/src/digest/digest.cr